Information

 "If Teba's right though, that ghoul is still out there, probably inhabitating a new host as we speak,” Hanji said flatly.

 “You were expecting us to get killed weren’t you.
 You knew what this ghost was the entire time!”
 Teba shouted from the tree he cowered in.
 The branch holding Asch broke and he fell to the ground with a shriek.
-Elfric by now has had enough.
-He steps forward, weapon drawn and points it at the Irion.
+Elfric rubbed his face and sighed; he'd had enough.
+He stepped forward, weapon drawn and pointed it at the Irion.

 “I take back my appreciation from earlier.
 Haluk nearly died because you failed to tell us it was a Dungarde specifically,” the wolf sternly growled.
 The Irion smugly raised his head, put down the skull he was holding and placed a clawed foot on top of Elfric’s weapon.